-- Once the meat has cooked, remove the pork to a large mixing bowl and shred with 2 forks.
-It should be fall-apart tender at this point.
+- Once the meat has cooked, remove the pork to a large mixing bowl and shred the pork with 2 forks.

-- Add in ½ cup of the cooking liquid to keep the meat moist and to add in additional flavor.
+- Add ½ cup of the cooking liquid from the slow cooker to the mixing bowl with the pork, to keep the meat moist and flavorful.

 - To achieve a crispy texture on the carnitas meat, place the slow-cooked shredded pork onto a rimmed sheet pan.

 - Broil for 3-5 minutes and then remove the sheet pan, flip the pork, and broil for 2-3 more additional minutes until slightly charred.